hmrguez/Hermes/docs/literature_review.typ

 == Introduction

 The advent of big data has necessitated the development of architectures capable of efficiently ingesting, processing and analyzing large volumes of data in real time.
-In this literature review explores two prominent data processing architectures: Lambda and Kappa architectures.
+This literature review explores two prominent data processing architectures: Lambda and Kappa architectures.
 We will also cover the evolutions of these architectures and the challenges they face and how some new arising technologies have made their place in specific components of those architectures.
 Then we will delve into how event driven architectures are changing the way we think about data processing and make an emphasis on existing Complex Event Processing (CEP) frameworks, what they are and how do they orchestrate events in a data processing pipeline.
 Lastly we will cover the arising of a promising new technology called the StreamCube which leverages both batch and stream processing to provide a new way of querying data.

 == General overview

 === What is big data?

-Big data is what we call a vast amount of data that can be ingested, processed and stored using conventional techniques.
+Big data is what we call a vast amount of data that can't be ingested, processed and stored using conventional techniques.
 These can come in different forms like social media, sensor information, smart cities, mobile devices telemetry, etc. Characteristics of big data are often described by the three Vs: Volume, Velocity and Variety.
-Volume refers to the amount of data that is being generated, Velocity refers to the speed at which data is being generated and Variety refers to the different types of data that is being generated.
+Volume refers to the amount of data that is being generated, Velocity refers to the speed at which data is being generated and processed, and Variety refers to the different types of data that is being generated.
 Other Vs have been added to the definition of big data like Veracity and Value.
 Veracity refers to the quality of the data and Value refers to the insights that can be extracted from the data.

 === ETL